lamzin-andrey/ruslexicon/readme.md

 ## About

-#Это набор функций для изменения формы слов в русском языке
-This functions scope for transform word in Russian Language.
+This functions scope for transform word from Russian Language.
 For example, in Russian language mesure unit may change depends of value.
-In English Language phrases "four days",  "twenty one days" always have the last word "days", but in Russian Language this phrases will can different last words.
+In English Language phrases "four days",  "twenty one days" always have the last word "days", but in Russian Language this phrases will have different last words.

 ## Installation